 “Life isn't about finding yourself.
 Life is about creating yourself.” — George Bernard Shaw

-Shivangi traveled half way across the world from India to work with Dr. Paul Verhaeghen to purse her research interests.
-She did her bachelor's in psychology and English literature, and master's in cognitive science from the University of Allahabad, India.
-Shivangi is interested in understanding the workings of working memory and how the process of aging affects it.
-She has been involved with student activities on campus and has been a part of SGA.
+Shivangi completed her undergraduate and master’s degree from University of Allahabad, India and is now a Ph.D. student in the School of Psychology.
 Shivangi believes that Grad Groups is a valuable resource for new graduate students.
 "It is a great starting point to know more about Georgia Tech — its traditions, campus resources, and work culture — to connect with other students, and to learn interesting things about Atlanta," she said.
 Shivangi recommends that incoming graduate students manage time efficiently, work smarter, and most importantly, enjoy the experience of being a grad student.

 Sophie Kay, Ph.D. student, Psychology